 Looking back at incident reports of people on and off the job, the most common injury that people receive while using a ladder is a fracture.
 That can be to the arms, legs, or anywhere else on the body.
 It is important that you are always using caution and responsibility when climbing a ladder.

 50% of the ladder-related injuries that were recorded in 2015, happened when people were trying to multitask.
 Climbing a ladder requires you to use both hands and feet, when you are trying to carry something up a ladder, that task becomes a little more difficult.
 There were a total of 20,000 non-fatal injuries that were taken into consideration for this study.

 Again, a ladder may seem like a simple thing for people to use.
 In 2015, there were 150 deaths that were recorded due to incidents while climbing a ladder.
 It is so easy to slip or fall when you are using a ladder.
 A good rule of thumb is to always have someone else there to help you when a problem arises.

-1. Neglecting to Inspect Area Prior to Use
+1. Neglecting to Inspect Ladder Prior to Use

-Proper inspection of the ladder that you are using is very important.
+It is very important to perform a proper inspection of the ladder that you are going to use before starting work.
 Weather and usage can take a toll on it and cause damage that can result in your getting hurt.
 If a ladder is cracked, has loose bolts, or needs repairs, you shouldn’t use it.
 Climbing a ladder is putting you at a height above ground level that can injure you badly if you fall.